Bridget Phillipson: Cabinet career (2024–present)

 Following the Labour landslide victory in the 2024 general election, Phillipson was appointed as the Secretary of State for Education by Prime Minister Keir Starmer in the lead-up to the formation of the next government on 5 July.
 She was also appointed Minister for Women and Equalities on 8 July, with Anneliese Dodds as her junior minister.
 Phillipson was sworn of the Privy Council on 10 July 2024, entitling her to be styled "The Right Honourable" for life.

+During her tenure, she has emphasised compliance with legal standards on single-sex spaces following a Supreme Court ruling, urging employers not to delay implementation in the absence of updated guidance.

+In her ministerial role, she has been linked to government policies targeting educational inequalities and child poverty, including initiatives related to the two-child benefit cap and support services for disadvantaged families.